15 Awesome Memorial Day Recipes Kick Off Summer

 Around my neck of the woods (Texas), we love our barbecue.
 For the star of the meal, barbecue ribs can’t be beat, especially if they are smoked outside.

-This recipe for Smokey Barbecue Ribs from Julie’s Eats & Treats doesn’t specify which type of animal, so pick the one that you prefer ~ no civil wars on a patriotic holiday.
+This recipe for Smokey Barbecue Ribs from Julie’s Eats & Treats doesn’t specify which type of animal, so pick the one that you prefer – no civil wars on a patriotic holiday.
 Baked in the oven, the smoky taste comes from liquid smoke.

-If you are not a meat~eater or want to offer your guests another protein choice, you could add this recipe for Best Barbecue Chicken Thighs from That Which Nourishes.
+If you are not a meat-eater or want to offer your guests another protein choice, you could add this recipe for Best Barbecue Chicken Thighs from That Which Nourishes.

 Side Dishes

 I love all the sides of a special occasion meal (like dressing and mashed potatoes at Thanksgiving).
-I’m a slaw lover and I can’t envision a summer party or picnic without a slaw of some sort on the table.
-This one from Sammi of Happi Homemade adds apples and almonds for crunch and blueberries for color.
-Red, White and Blue Slaw is as patriotic as a slaw can get.
+I’m a slaw lover, and I can’t envision a summer party or picnic without a slaw of some sort on the table.

 TIP: Some parts of the country, mainly the Southeast, like more of a vinegar-based slaw.
 Around “these here parts”, we prefer a mayo dressing.
 Honestly, I like a mixture of mayo and lemon juice for a tangy taste.
 You could even use Ranch Dressing!

 You’ve got to have some kind of potato salad on any Memorial Day recipe list.
 This version is very different from what we usually serve on a summer holiday.
-Garlic~Herb Potato Salad from Cooking Classy just sounded so darn good that I want to try it.
+Garlic-Herb Potato Salad from Cooking Classy sounded so darn good that I want to try it.
 Bonus points: you can serve it warm or cold.
 Personally, I like potato salad at room temperature for the best flavor.

 TIP: Remember that cold inhibits flavor.
 Some foods should be allowed to come to room temperature to taste best.
 A little extra seasoning can also compensate for foods that contain mayonnaise and should be kept cold.